Chr15t1an/lar-basic-cms/README.md

 ## V2 ToDo's --- Moving forward GO Test Driven Development.
 - Solve the updating problem.

+Versioning
+git ignore a directory.
+- I will Been to include my directory of Files
+- Model View Conrollers Rourtes
+- Migrations
+Will need to include all files.
+- CX artisan commands.

 - Redesign BackEnd
 - Code documentation
 - Components